 Valid for new bookings only.
 Other stateroom categories may be available at other rates.
 Rates based on double occupancy.
 Occupancy restrictions may apply.
 Taxes, fees port expenses and excursions are not included.
 See Disney Cruise Line brochure for details and applicable terms and conditions.
 Other discounts do not apply.
 Only one discount may be used at a time.
 Rates in US dollars.

-The following are eligible for the Military rate: active duty or retired military; 100% disabled retired military; reservists for National Guard and Army Reserve with active duty orders (active duty papers must be dated as of January 1st of the previous year to qualify).
+The following are eligible for the Military rate: active duty or retired military; 100% disabled retired military; reservists for National Guard and Army Reserve with active duty orders (active duty papers must be dated as of January 1st of the previous year to qualify); Department of Defense personnel.

 Military personnel may book one stateroom under the military rates program.
 A second stateroom may be confirmed, if needed, to accommodate immediate family members only.
 For example, a family of two adults and four children may confirm two staterooms, based on availability, with the offer.
 Extended family (grandparents, aunts, uncles, cousins, etc.) do not qualify as immediate family members for the second stateroom.
 Active duty or retired military personnel and 100% permanently disabled veterans do not have to travel as long as their spouse has a valid military ID to show at the port.
 Reservists must be part of the travel party and must show ID at the port.

 Canadian residents sometimes qualify for special rates on select sailings on Disney Cruise Line.